DataBiosphere/toil/docs/developing.rst

         options = Job.Runner.getDefaultOptions("./toilWorkflowRun")
         Job.Runner.startToil(Job.wrapJobFn(globalFileStoreJobFn), options)

 The example demonstrates the global read, write and delete functionality of the file-store, using both local copies of the files and streams to read and write the files.
-It covers all the methods provided by the file-store interface.
+It covers all the methods provided by the file store interface.

 What is obvious is that the file-store provides no functionality to update an existing "global" file, meaning that files are, barring deletion, immutable.
 Also worth noting is that there is no file system hierarchy for files in the global file store.
 These limitations allow us to fairly easily support different object stores and to use caching to limit the amount of network file transfer between jobs.

 Staging of files into the job store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-External files can be imported into or exported out of the job store prior to running a workflow
+External files can be imported into or exported out of the job store prior to
-when the :class:`toil.common.Toil` context manager is used on the leader.
-The context manager
+running a workflow when the :class:`toil.common.Toil` context manager is used
+on the leader.
+The context manager provides methods
-provides methods :func:`toil.common.Toil.importFile`, and :func:`toil.common.Toil.exportFile` for
+:func:`toil.common.Toil.importFile`, and :func:`toil.common.Toil.exportFile`
-this purpose.
-The destination and source locations of such files are described with URLs passed
+for this purpose.
+The destination and source locations of such files are
-to the two methods.
-A list of the currently supported URLs can be found at
+described with URLs passed to the two methods.
+A list of the currently
+supported URLs can be found at
 :func:`toil.jobStores.abstractJobStore.AbstractJobStore.importFile`.
-To import an external file
+To import
-into the job store as a shared file, pass the optional ``sharedFileName`` parameter to that
+an external file into the job store as a shared file, pass the optional
-method.
+``sharedFileName`` parameter to that method.

-If a workflow fails for any reason an imported file acts as any other file in the job store.
-If the
+If a workflow fails for any reason an imported file acts as any other file in
-workflow was configured such that it not be cleaned up on a failed run, the file will persist in the
+the job store.
+If the workflow was configured such that it not be cleaned up on
-job store and needs not be staged again when the workflow is resumed.
+a failed run, the file will persist in the job store and needs not be staged
+again when the workflow is resumed.

 Example::